shibbir/shibbir.github.io/_posts/2013-08-04-beginning-indexeddb-with-idbwrapper.md

 And that's all.
 We just created our very first application using IndexedDB.

-By the way, I've also made an simple contact manager application using IndexedDB, which you can download from [here](https://shibbir.io/SimpleContactManager/).
+I have also made an simple contact manager application using IndexedDB, which you can download from [here](https://shibbir.io/simple-contact-manager/).